Internships

 Evalyn Machia, University of Maine

-Clare Quinlan, Miami University
+Clare Quinlan, Miami University of Ohio

-Nick Russo, UConn
+Nick Russo, University of Connecticut

 Andrew Rapp, College of William & Mary